 - Legal and non-legal requirements you must comply with.

 - Additional requirements to keep up with the market.

 The highlights for these requirements are given below, specified for the Swiss market when relevant.

 Legal and non-legal requirements you must comply with

 You must follow the European Union legal requirements for cocoa, mainly dealing with food safety and hygiene.
 Related to this are the legal limits for food contaminants, of which the most common are:

-- Pesticides (consult the EU pesticide database for an overview of the maximum residue levels (MRLs) for each pesticide)
+- Pesticides (consult the EU pesticide database or the Swiss pesticide database for an overview of the maximum residue levels (MRLs) for each pesticide)